Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolServicePrincipalCredential.md

 ```

 ### -ObjectId
-The object ID associated with the service principal credentials to retrieve.
+Specifies the unique object ID of the service principal for which to get credentials.

 ```yaml
 Type: Guid